Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 ```

-### XPath assert {#xpath-assert}
+### XPath assert

-Check the value of a [XPath](https://en.wikipedia.org/wiki/XPath) query on the received HTTP body decoded as a string.
+Check the value of a [XPath] query on the received HTTP body decoded as a string.
 Currently, only XPath 1.0 expression can be used.
-Body assert consists of the keyword `xpath` followed by a predicate
+Body assert consists of the
+keyword `xpath` followed by a predicate function and value.
+Values can be string,
-function and value.
-Values can be string, boolean or number depending on the XPath query.
+boolean or number depending on the XPath query.

 Let's say we want to check this HTML response: